Peptide

-Peptides fall under the broad chemical classes of biological polymers and oligomers, alongside nucleic acids, oligosaccharides, polysaccharides, and others.

-Proteins consist of one or more polypeptides arranged in a biologically functional way, often bound to ligands such as coenzymes and cofactors, to another protein or other macromolecule such as DNA or RNA, or to complex macromolecular assemblies.

-Amino acids that have been incorporated into peptides are termed residues.
-A water molecule is released during formation of each amide bond.
-All peptides except cyclic peptides have an N-terminal (amine group) and C-terminal (carboxyl group) residue at the end of the peptide (as shown for the tetrapeptide in the image).
+Amino acids comprise peptides as residues.
+Peptides are usually "linear" with an N-terminal (amine group) and C-terminal (carboxyl group) residue at the ends.
+Cyclic peptides are a distinct class.

-Classes
+Classification

-There are numerous types of peptides that have been classified according to their sources and functions.
-According to the Handbook of Biologically Active Peptides, some groups of peptides include plant peptides, bacterial/antibiotic peptides, fungal peptides, invertebrate peptides, amphibian/skin peptides, venom peptides, cancer/anticancer peptides, vaccine peptides, immune/inflammatory peptides, brain peptides, endocrine peptides, ingestive peptides, gastrointestinal peptides, cardiovascular peptides, renal peptides, respiratory peptides, opioid peptides, neurotrophic peptides, and blood–brain peptides.
+Peptides have been classified according to their sources and functions.
+Some groups of peptides include plant peptides, bacterial/antibiotic peptides, fungal peptides, invertebrate peptides, amphibian/skin peptides, venom peptides, cancer/anticancer peptides, vaccine peptides, immune/inflammatory peptides, brain peptides, endocrine peptides, ingestive peptides, gastrointestinal peptides, cardiovascular peptides, renal peptides, respiratory peptides, opioid peptides, neurotrophic peptides, and blood–brain peptides.

 Some ribosomal peptides are subject to proteolysis.
 These function, typically in higher organisms, as hormones and signaling molecules.
 Some microbes produce peptides as antibiotics, such as microcins and bacteriocins.

 Peptides frequently have post-translational modifications such as phosphorylation, hydroxylation, sulfonation, palmitoylation, glycosylation, and disulfide formation.
 In general, peptides are linear, although lariat structures have been observed.
 More exotic manipulations do occur, such as racemization of L-amino acids to D-amino acids in platypus venom.

 Nonribosomal peptides are assembled by enzymes, not the ribosome.
 A common non-ribosomal peptide is glutathione, a component of the antioxidant defenses of most aerobic organisms.
 Other nonribosomal peptides are most common in unicellular organisms, plants, and fungi and are synthesized by modular enzyme complexes called nonribosomal peptide synthetases.

 These complexes are often laid out in a similar fashion, and they can contain many different modules to perform a diverse set of chemical manipulations on the developing product.
 These peptides are often cyclic and can have highly complex cyclic structures, although linear nonribosomal peptides are also common.
 Since the system is closely related to the machinery for building fatty acids and polyketides, hybrid compounds are often found.
 The presence of oxazoles or thiazoles often indicates that the compound was synthesized in this fashion.